 Be sure to aid muscle recovery and development with a diet rich in protein, which is vital for building muscle.
 Check out The Strong Protein for a tasty protein kick combined with added functional ingredients designed to enhance strength and support healthy muscle recovery.

 So now you're set.
 Get out there and smash your first strength workout.
-Don't forget to keep us updated with your progress on Instagram by tagging @liveinnermost in your workout pics!
+Don't forget to keep us updated with your progress on Instagram by tagging us at @liveinnermost in your workout pics!